TechYoMinati/File-Management-and-Allocation-Simulator/README.md

 ```

 The standalone executable appears in the `dist/` folder — perfect for demonstrating on lab machines without Python installed.
+## 👇📂Here is that file & extension below which was used to make the py to exe by using the vscode these [EXTENSION](https://marketplace.visualstudio.com/items?itemName=zynx.py2exe)
+## 👀👇📂File Management & Allocation Simulator
+And in this you can also see the Comments (#) for more clearance & explaination of backend phase wise parts given below
+File Management & Allocation Simulator
 ### 🚀 Download Pre-built Release (No Setup Required)
-Grab the latest pre-built version directly from the **Releases** page:
+Grab the latest pre-built version directly from the **Releases** page:)
 👉 **v1.1.0 — File Management & Allocation Simulator (Windows .exe + Source)**

 ---